If you asked Michelle Carlson if she wanted to be a researcher, “yes” may not have been her first answer.

-This summer has helped Carlson determine her plans for graduate school.
+This summer has also helped Carlson determine her plans for graduate school.
 She is planning on applying to graduate schools to study reproductive endocrinology.
 This is the study of how hormones impact the ability to reproduce.

 “I want to dive into that and heal people holistically.
 Each human is different and I think we need to treat them as such and give them the dignity they deserve.”

-A major lesson Carlson learned through her Sanford Research experience was saying “yes” to the opportunities and challenges presented to her.
+A major lesson Carlson certainly learned through her Sanford Research experience was saying “yes” to the opportunities and challenges presented to her.

 “Just jump out of your comfort zone and see where it takes you.
 Being thrown in headfirst and having that fear and scariness really teaches us to grow,” she said.